TwBurn/cdi-docs/cdisys.md

 The plane number is specified by `plane` in order to allocate the drawmap in the proper memory.

-The size of the drawmap data area depends upon the two-dimensional size specified by `width` and `height` or on the `1ength` parameter.
+The size of the drawmap data area depends upon the two-dimensional size specified by `width` and `height` or on the `length` parameter.
 The driver calculates the amount of memory required by the specified size (`width * height`).
 This amount is compared with `length`; the greater of the two values is used for the size of the data area.

 If the application creates a drawmap with even and odd lines separated, the driver initializes the Line Pointer Table (LPT) entry for the first line to byte 0 and the LPT entry for the second line at byte `size / 2`.